• Home

 14. Regtech

-It is the next bright trend for 2024.
-Statistics say the regtech market will grow from $6.3 billion in 2020 to $16 billion by 2025 at a compound annual growth rate (CAGR) of 20.3%.
+This is another one among the fintech industry trends.
+Statistics say the regtech market will grow from $6.3 billion in 2020 to $19.5 billion by 2025.
 But what does the regtech exactly mean?

 Regtech is the management of regulatory processes using technology, typically in the financial industry.
 Its main functions comprise monitoring, reporting, and compliance.
 Regtech consists of a group of ventures that use cloud computing technologies to assist businesses in complying with regulatory requirements.